Sage-Bionetworks/portalsDocs/articles/fileviews.md

 ## Query a File View
 A file view can be queried exactly the same as any other `Table` in Synapse.
 Please see [Tables](/articles/tables.html) for more examples.
+For example, to query for everything in `syn123`:

 {% tabs %}

 {% tab Command %}
 {% highlight bash %}
-# query for everything in syn123
 synapse query 'SELECT * FROM syn123'
 {% endhighlight %}
 {% endtab %}

 {% tab Python %}
 {% highlight python %}
-# query for everything in syn123
 query = syn.tableQuery('SELECT * FROM syn123')
 {% endhighlight %}
 {% endtab %}

 {% tab R %}
 {% highlight r %}
-# query for everything in syn123
 query <- synTableQuery('SELECT * FROM syn123')
 {% endhighlight %}
 {% endtab %}